openfaas/ofc-bootstrap/README.md

 ### Pre-reqs

 This tool automates the installation of OpenFaaS Cloud on Kubernetes.
-We will now install some required tools and then create either a local or remote cluster.
+Before starting you will need to install some tools and then create either a local or remote cluster.

+For your cluster the following specifications are recommended:

+* 2-3 nodes with 1-2 vCPU and 2-4GB RAM each

+These are guidelines and not a hard requirement, you may well be able to run with fewer resources, such as with a single 2vCPU node with 2GB RAM.

 #### Tools